poolifier/poolifier/benchmarks/README.md

 > :warning: **We would need funds to run our benchmarks more often and on Cloud VMs, please consider to sponsor this project**

-Read [README.md](./versus-external-pools/README.md) to know how to run the benchmarks.
+Read [README.md](./versus-external-pools/README.md) to know how to run these benchmarks.

 ## Internal